aeberspaecher/todoParser/README.rst

     ./todoParser.py --vc > TODO

-  to generate a TODO list for a project under version control.
+  to generate a code-based TODO list for a project under version control.

 Known annoyances
 ================

-- The parser will ignore TODOs inside strings.
-This may be undesired behaviour in eg. Python docstrings.
+- The parser will ignore TODOs inside strings if the strings are part of code (i.e., not inside a comment).
+This may be undesired behaviour in eg.
+  Python docstrings.

 - In C/C++ code, the parser fails to find TODOs of the following kind::